Close

 Managing App and Game Age Ratings

-When it comes to app and game controls, the Samsung Galaxy parental controls feature is a lifesaver.
+When it comes to app and game controls, parental control features are a lifesaver.

 On Google Play, go to your child’s profile, open “Settings,” and under “Family,” select “Parental Controls.”
 You can now set restrictions for apps and games based on their age ratings.

 For apps downloaded from the Samsung Galaxy Store, parental controls are equally easy to set.
 Tap into the Galaxy Store, go to Settings, and enable restrictions under the age-appropriate app category.
-This way, you’re double-covered regardless of which store your child uses.
+This way, you’re double-covered in the digital realm of apps regardless of which store your child uses.

 Content Filtering

 Beyond apps, Samsung devices also offer web content filtering to keep your child safe online.
-Samsung doesn’t offer its own full web filtering solution—instead, you can use Google’s Family Link, which allows you to filter Chrome browsing, block explicit search results, and restrict specific websites.
+Samsung doesn’t offer its own full web filtering solution—instead, you can use Google’s Family Link, which allows you to filter Chrome browsing, block explicit search results, identify allowed content, and restrict specific websites.

-To do this, open the Family Link app on your device, tap on your child’s profile, and scroll down to find “Controls.”
+To do this, open the Family Link app on your device, tap on your child’s profile icon, and scroll down to find “Controls.”
 Select “Content restrictions,” then choose “Google Chrome.”
-From there, you can decide whether to allow all sites, block explicit sites, or allow only approved sites.
+From there, you can decide whether to allow all sites, block explicit sites, or identify only approved sites with allowed content.
 You can also manually add exceptions to block or allow specific websites.

 Creating a Secure Folder

-Finally, if you want to keep sensitive content or apps separate from your child’s account, take advantage of Samsung’s Secure Folder.
+Finally, if you want to keep sensitive content, such as audio files, photos, or videos, or apps, separate from your child’s account, take advantage of Samsung’s Secure Folder.
 The Secure Folder is a private, encrypted space within your device where you can store apps, files, and photos.

 To set it up, go to Settings, select “Biometrics and Security,” and then tap on “Secure Folder.”
 Create a password or pattern to secure it.
 This way, your child sees only what’s appropriate for them while keeping your personal or work files out of reach.